Drassil/git-wiki-theme/docs/Add-a-module.md

 5. Copy this folder you will have to paste it in next steps:
 [[images/2.png]]

-6. Now go in your AzerothCore folder in my case it's: C:\azerothcore-wotlk-master
+6. Now go in your AzerothCore folder (for example C:\azerothcore-wotlk-master)

 7. When you are there, you will see there folder named modules like on this image:
 [[images/3.png]]